Activities Eligible for Continuing Education Credit*

 Documentation necessary for approval is a letter from the publisher listing the articles edited.

-Self-Study: Effective January 2016, a maximum of 10 continuing education credits will be accepted per five-year cycle.
+Self-Study: A self-study activity is an in-depth study of a particular topic related to the field.
+A post-test is taken upon completion of the reading.
+A maximum of 10 continuing education credits will be accepted per five-year cycle.

 Speakers: Lectures related to the practice of medical dosimetry or scientific research are eligible for CE credit.
 Presenters will receive credit only for activities that have been pre-approved for attendees.
 Credit awarded will be two times the approved amount for lecture attendance.
 A Request for Credit Evaluation must be submitted as a personal credit request in the CE Center.
 No activities will be approved for presentations that represent a CMD’s primary role.